shunt-10/sql-practice/README.md

-# Example Repo File
+# Example for Practice
-This is a sample file.
+This is just for practicing Git, thank you.